alarmant0/DeathNode/README.md

 ### Prerequisites

-All the virtual machines are based on: Linux 64-bit, Java 17, Maven 3.x, keytool.
+All the virtual machines are based on: Linux 64-bit, Java 17, Maven, keytool.

 Download and install a virtual machine.
 Clone the base machine to create the other machines.